epsilon537/boxlambda/docs/test-build-dfx.md

 ymodem_rx <filename>
 ```

-Then send the file in question using your terminal program's ymodem function.
+Then send the file in question using your terminal emulator's ymodem function.
 The transferred file will be saved on the SD card as *\<filename\>*.

 ---

 Confirm that all the required files are on the filesystem by running the *ls* CLI command:

 ```
 > ls
    <DIR>   SYSTEM~1
      32768 NUC.BIN
     592780 VS0_J1B